jhumigas/AutomousRobotics-Homeworks/README.md

 ## Content
 There are five folders in these repositories regarding different topics:

-* awesome-joystick: A small warm with ROS to understand the logic behind ROS.
+* awesome-joystick: A small warm-up to understand the logic behind ROS.
-* collision_avoidance: Automatic control of the velocity of a vehicle when it is encountering obstacle
+* collision_avoidance: Automatic control of the velocity of a vehicle when it is encountering obstacles
 * face_detect: Using custom messages, playing with datastream to perform face detection
-* rover_driver_base: 6 wheeled vehicles kinematics
+* rover_driver_base: 6 wheeled-vehicle kinematics
 * floor_nav: Scheduling task for a little vehicle (this one is not finished)